itinstructor/JupyterNotebooks/README.md

 # Jupyter Notebooks and Tutorials for WNCC Classes

 ### Purpose
 This repository holds notebooks and tutorials for Western Nebraska Community College [Computer Science](https://www.wncc.edu/academics/programs-of-study/computer-sciences) classes.
-We use [Google Colab](https://colab.research.google.com/) for our data science work.
+We are using [Google Colab](https://colab.research.google.com/) for our data science work.

 ### Changes
 #### Notebooks